timescale/docs.timescale.com-content/getting-started/installation-homebrew.md

 # For example:
 shared_preload_libraries = 'timescaledb'
 ```
->:TIP: The usual location of `postgres.conf` is
-`/usr/local/var/postgres/postgresql.conf`, but this may vary depending on
-your setup.

 >:TIP: If you have other libraries you are preloading, they should be comma separated.